LiamKarlMitchell/dataset-api/README.md

 `clone instructions here, to clone raw`

+## Feature list
+1. Supported `GET`, `POST`, `PATCH`, `DELETE`, `PUT` HTTP methods.
+2. SSL (coming soon)
+3. Any access driver (simple, oauth2, facebook, googleplus) or add your own
+4. Any storage driver (simple, redis) or add your own
+5. Any connection driver (mysql, postgres, mongo, mssql) or add your own
+6. Schema validation of form input
+7. Versioning of API's `v1`, `v2`, `v3` etc.
+8. Any logging driver (simple, pino, bunyan, winston) or add your own
+9. Cli, for helping out!
+And remote control using access driver (coming soon)

 ## Best practices

 1. Route method for purpose
+2.

 and some others, pretty sure we can add more here!